SurakshaSI/odin-recipes/README.md

 # odin-recipes
-website created using html consisting of recipes of a few desserts
+website created using html and CSS showcasing a variety of dessert recipes